Pomax/are-we-flying/docs/index.md

 </html>
 ```

-With a bare minimum browser client in `public/js/index.js`:
+And then a bare minimum amount of browser JS in `public/js/index.js`:

 ```javascript
 // We don't need to put a "socketless.js" in our public dir,